 The MSPH/RD culminating experience is a written capstone about the program and practicum experience highlighting the work and products of the final culminating public health rotation.

-Completion of the practicum and capstone by the end of 3rd term and preparation for RD exam.
+Completion of the practicum and capstone by the end of 3rd term and preparation for RDN exam.

 Johns Hopkins Bloomberg School of Public Health 615 N. Wolfe Street, Baltimore, MD 21205